+To better understand this story, we need to understand a few terms on the popular sects of the time.
 In London during this time, the official religion of the church-state was the Protestant religion.
 For discussion let’s divide the group of dissenting voices into groups: Puritans, Radical Puritans, Separatists, and Pagans.
 The Puritans were English Protestants in the 16th and 17th centuries who sought to “purify” the Church of England of Roman Catholic practices.
 Puritans tried to change the church from within but ultimately gave in when the church demanded.
 Radical Puritans refused to give up their beliefs even when the church demanded and/or were too “loud”.
 A separatist is a protestant who wanted to separate from the Church of England.
 At this time, the term pagan more accurately represented all other dissenting voices.
 It described those that do not believe, or practiced an opposing religion such as Roman Catholic (known as papacy in R.W. writings), Judaism (Jews), Islam (Turks), etc.

 Throughout time, and in every city, there are always people who challenge religion by supporting an opposing viewpoint.
 Authorities usually tamp down opposing viewpoints in one way or another, but sometimes an event takes place that allows new ideas to take hold.
 In 1534 such an event took place at the direction of King Henry the VIII.
 He split the Church of England from the Roman Catholic Church because the pope refused to annul his marriage to Catherine of Aragon.
-The King put himself as the leader of the Church of England.
+The King then put himself as the leader of the Church of England.

 This separation or protest is known as the Protestant Reformation.
 A few decades that gave birth to several branches of Protestant religions — notably Lutheran, Reformed, Anabaptist, and Anglican.
 Anglican is by definition the version of the Protestant religion practiced by the Church of England and it has evolved over time.
 This time period of great unrest in Christianity opened the door for Puritans.
 For example, the Parliament repealed the King’s act in 1555, and put it back in 1559.